Qawaz/KATE/README.md

 `@embed ./template-path.kte`

-This directly copies and pastes the template into the current template , Its global scoped constants can be used inside the current template.
+This directly copies and pastes the template into the current template , Its global scoped variables can be used inside the current template.

 > Embed statements can only be used at the top of the template

-## Constants
+## Variables

-`@const variableName = "My Name"`
+`@var variableName = "My Name"`

+To reassign the variable to a different value , same expression is used

-The value of the constant can only be
+The value of the variable can only be one of these

 | Value                               | Supported |
 |-------------------------------------|-----------|